felgueres/clustered-ab-test/README.md

 ### Overview

-The integration of renewable energy generation and significant changes in demand (ie. electric cars, storage, CHP) are challenging the grid's generation-demand balance.
+The integration of renewable energy generation and significant changes in demand (ie. electric cars, storage, CHP) challenge the grid's overall balance.

 At a household-level, smart-metering technology is a means to collect high resolution temporal data; enabling service providers to evaluate demand management strategies.